eabdiel/dev_bot_toolkit/README.md

 # dev_bot_toolkit
-Chatbot based dev-tools; the bot will call/execute some of my tools based on text input
+Chatbot based dev-tools; the bot will call/execute some of my tools based on text input (currently chatbot_core is the sample uI - other tools will be made standalone first before final bot is available with NLP functions)
  <Planned tools>
  1. Bulk search/replace content in txt files from FTP
  2. SAP Macro execution (using https://github.com/eabdiel/sap_automation)